Recovery Plan Progress

 Hatcheries and Harvest

-Recent shifts in state hatchery and harvest policy create uncertainty about the future alignment of hatchery and harvest management with recovery needs.
-Because benefits of reform actions may take many generations of fish to be realized, sustained implementation with monitoring and adaptive management is needed.
+Hatcheries continue to play an important role in chum salmon recovery and reintroduction of steelhead, coho and Chinook salmon into blocked habitats.
+Because benefits of hatchery and harvest reform actions may take many generations of fish to be realized, sustained implementation, monitoring, and adaptive management is needed.

 Background: Salmon recovery in Washington is driven by regional salmon recovery plans.
 The recovery plans provide the actions and rationale for where to invest and when.
 Each region reports on the actions implemented related to what is recommended in the regional recovery plan.
 The information about recovery plan implementation is grounded in the regional organizations’ extensive knowledge of recovery issues and recovery progress.